datacarpentry/geospatial-workshop/setup.md

 {: .solution}

 ### RStudio
 RStudio is a GUI for using R that is available for Windows, macOS, and  Linux operating systems.
+Participants who do not already have R installed should download and install it.

 > ## Windows
 >